dgoppenheimer/md-sims-old/content/en/blog/building-this-site.md

 - Add the site name to `title = " "`.
 There are two places, one at the top, and one under `[languages]`.
 For now I'll name the site *Molecular Dynamics*.
 - I'll comment out the sections I don't need like the other languages and some of the social media sections.
+- Comment out the *Privacy Policy* link.
+- Change links to GitHub and StackOverflow.
+I'll modify the link to point to the repository of this site after I get things up and running.
+- In `[markup]`, change `[markup.highlight]` to `style = "emacs"`.

 ### Modify Home Page